Ponvannan

-Ponvannan (born Shanmugam; 23 September 1963) is an Indian actor and director who has worked in Tamil cinema and television.
+Ponvannan (born Shanmugam; 23 September 1964) is an Indian actor and director who has worked in Tamil cinema and television.
 After beginning his career as an artist (painter), Ponvannan apprenticed as a director and writer under Bharathiraja.
 He subsequently made his directorial debut with Annai Vayal (1992), before making the critically acclaimed venture, Nadhi Karaiyinile (2003).
 He has since appeared as a supporting actor in films, winning acclaim for his role in films including Paruthiveeran (2007), Ayan (2009) and Kaaviya Thalaivan (2014).
 In October 2015, he was elected as the Vice President of the Nadigar Sangam alongside Karunas.

 Career

 Ponvannan began his career as an artist in his home town of Erode and became acquainted with writer Valampuri John, which led to him working for producer Kovaithambi's Motherland Pictures.
 Through his exposure, gained at the production house, he began to apprentice under director Bharathiraja and helped the director write dialogues for his films.
 Ponvannan gradually was introduced as an actor by Bharathiraja and appeared in supporting roles in the director's Pudhu Nellu Pudhu Naathu (1991), Karuthamma (1994) and Pasumpon (1995).
-During the period, he also made the low-budget film Annai Vayal, which went unnoticed.
-Throughout the 1990s, he appeared in further supporting roles, often typecast as the villain in films.